hajschroeder/languageSuggester/README.md

 [Click Here](https://hajschroeder.github.io/languageSuggester) to view the project

 ## Known Bugs
-* When the "bio" id is shown (lines 35, 36) it is now showing the value selected by the user from the drop down menu (lines 25-31)
+* All og scripts.js from line 22 to the end is buggy.
+The programmer cannot get the code to return values to the page as they are inputted by the user, and therefore cannot suggest a coding language based on their input.
+* HTML is currently incomplete

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)